-On the SET program, you will be expected to progress during training against each of the competencies.
-Further details on the RACS competencies are available on the RACS website and in the Becoming a Competent and Proficient Surgeon booklet.
+SET Trainees are expected to progress during training against each of the competencies.
+Further details on the RACS competencies are available on the RACS website and in the Surgical Competence and Performance Guide.

 Pathways to surgical training

 JDocs by RACS